 Summer Kitchen Cottage

 This building was the original cooking kitchen for the tavern.
-It now houses a queen bed and bathroom with spa shower upstairs and a kitchenette and living room downstairs.
+It now houses a queen bed and bathroom with two spa showerheads upstairs and a kitchenette and living room downstairs.
 The full size pullout can accommodate up to 2 additional persons.
-The cottage has a working wood stove fireplace that can be used during the burning season.
-Due to the firewood quarantine in Virginia, customers who wish to use the wood stove must provide their own certified pest-free wood.
+A small private deck with outdoor seating is located off the upstairs bedroom.
+This is the only building that can accommodate children under the age of 12.
+Babysitting is available for an additional fee.
+The cottage has a working wood stove fireplace that can be used during the burning season, approximately October 1 to March 31.
+Due to the firewood quarantine in Virginia, customers who wish to use the wood stove must provide their own certified pest-free wood or purchase pest-free wood from the Innkeeper.
+Duraflame logs cannot be used in the wood stove.

 Tavern Keeper's Suite

 This two room suite located on the main floor of the Inn was the original living quarters for the tavern owners and their 16 children.
 Enjoy a king bed and spacious bathroom with spa shower.
-The sitting room can accommodate up to 2 additional persons on the full size pullout.
+The sitting room can accommodate up to 2 additional persons on the 2 twin size pullout chairs.
+This is the only room in the Inn that can accommodate children age 12 and above.

 Tastefully decorated with framed original WW1 posters and George Washington and Abraham Lincoln memorabilia, this two room suite located on the second floor of the Inn features a king bed, spacious shower and full sitting room off the bedroom.